 Writing is something not everyone can do, even if they have fair command over their language.
 Good copy is written in a way that attracts readers.
 And, it keeps them engaged.

-When people find information online, they land on pages that a business or blogger has carefully crafted to hopefully meet the needs of the person that landed there.
+When people find information online, they land on pages that a business or blogger has carefully and regularly published to hopefully meet the needs of the person that landed there.
 That’s the goal.
 Naturally, the goal for sales copy is to generate a sale.
 The goal for a blog post is to develop and nurture a reader base that generates engagement.

 The second rule is to be positive in your speech.
 Negative sentences tend to leave bad impressions and ultimately aren’t effective at helping you achieve your goals.
 It’s OK to be passionate about the topic you’re writing about, as passion sparks interest and makes a story more engaging.
-So don’t be afraid to fire it up.
+So, don’t be afraid to fire it up.

 What did we miss?
 What have you learned writing for your blog?
 Sometimes it’s a matter of trying, failing, correcting and repeating.
 Soon you’ll have that ah ha moment when writing for your blog.